 Let’s look at the bottom line of this Consumer Evolution.
 A huge percentage of the population of America has the dream of Home Ownership.
 Because of this Evolution, real estate is now more accessible to more people.
 This free market, built around a social network of knowledge, will make buying, selling, speculating, leasing, renting, and developing real estate easier than ever.
 And, no one person or industry will hold the keys to the kingdom.
 Productive real estate associates will get out of the information booth and step up in stature to that of real estate advisor, and consultant.

 The numbers of non-productive real estate associates will dwindle as offices become smaller and brokers refuse to support them with desk space.
 Every time the market staggers, the industry loses a great number of non-producers and those who just age out.
-But this time will be different; smart connected agents will take their place, polish the profession, and prosper.
+But this time will be different; smartly connected agents will take their place, polish the profession, and prosper.

 The Evolved Consumer knows the value of the real estate professional.
 Yes, they have the information, but they don’t have the time and knowledge to put the transaction together.
 Their demands are strong.
-They want fast response - e-mail isn’t fast enough - text messaging is.
-Your smart phone is the office of the connected agent who can be and live anywhere.
+They want a fast response e-mail isn’t fast enough - text messaging is.
+Your smartphone is the office of the connected agent who can be and live anywhere.
 What once was a 24/7 profession is now more like a 4/7.
 The time agents save with virtual transactions, text messaging, and fewer showings pays off BIG.

 Dependence, Independence, Interdependence

 It’s not a Fad for a fad is revolutionary.
 It’s a TREND which is EVOLUTIONARY!
-Viva the Evolution, where smart hard working people pool their knowledge and information for the betterment of all.
+Viva the Evolution, where smart, hard-working people pool their knowledge and information for the betterment of all.

-(Rossi, Certified e-PRO Trainer, ROSSI Speaks, inc. Edutainer, Humorist, Coach, & Bon Vivant, and author of Dog Eat Dog & Vice Versa: 9 Secrets To Put the Bite Into Your Marketing.)
+(Rossi, Certified e-PRO Trainer, ROSSI Speaks, Inc. Edutainer, Humorist, Coach, & Bon Vivant, and author of Dog Eat Dog & Vice Versa: 9 Secrets To Put the Bite Into Your Marketing.)